mdhiggins/sickbeard_mp4_automator/README.md

 **Automatically converts mkv files downloaded by sickbeard to mp4 files, and tags them with the appropriate metadata from theTVDB.
 Works as an extra_script, integrated with SAB, as well as a manual post-processing script.**

+**Works with CouchPotato as well, tagging with the appropriate metadata from IMDb.
+Requires SAB**

 - Requires Python 2.7 *(Does NOT work with Python 3)*
 - Requires FFMPEG and FFPROBE
 - Only tested on Windows